tensorflow/tensorflow/g3doc/LangRef.md

   return %C : tensor<100x50xf32>
 }

-// ML function that multiplies two memrefs and returns the result. mlfunc @multiply(%A: memref<100x?xf32>, %B: memref<?x50xf32>)
+// A function that multiplies two memrefs and returns the result. func @multiply(%A: memref<100x?xf32>, %B: memref<?x50xf32>)
           -> (memref<100x50xf32>)  {
   // Compute the inner dimension of %A.
   %n = dim %A, 1 : memref<100x?xf32>